Transition Youth and Employment

 Ohio Department of Education Secondary Transition Modules

-These five modules provide evidence-based practices provide information for transition teams to use that assist in developing transition practices and transition plans that move students toward successful outcomes in education/training, competitive integrated employment, and community membership.
+These five modules provide effective practices provide information for transition teams to use that assist in developing transition practices and transition plans that move students toward successful outcomes in education/training, competitive integrated employment, and community membership.

 Opportunities for Ohioans with Disabilities- Pre-Employment Transition Services